otsheln1k/syncdir.scm/README.md

 references in form `$key` or `${key}` will be replaced with the variable's value escaped according to this command's escaping rules.

-`command-part`s are a string.
-They will be passed to the shell as-is.
+`command-part`s are strings which will be passed kept as they are.
-`variable`s are symbols which will be replaced with their escaped string values.
-Strings in the resulting list are concatenated.
+`variable`s are symbols which will be replaced with their string values escaped according to the specified rules.
+Strings in the list resulting from variable substitution are concatenated and passed to the shell.

+## Dummy mode

+There is a dummy mode in which files aren't copied and merges aren't run.
+It can be used to quickly check what's going to be synchronized.
+Currently the only way to enable dummy mode is to specify an environment variable `SYNCDIR_DUMMY`.

 [rclone]: https://rclone.org/